Raymond Leo Burke: Views

-Comments on Pope Francis and criticism
+Comments on Pope Francis

-Burke is widely viewed as a leader of the conservative wing of the church, and de facto leader in the United States to those that oppose the reforms under Francis.
+Burke is widely viewed as a leader of the conservative wing of the church, and de facto leader in the United States to those who opposed the reforms under Francis.
 Shortly after Francis did not reappoint him to the Congregation of Bishops, Burke said:

 One gets the impression, or it's interpreted this way in the media, that he thinks we're talking too much about abortion, too much about the integrity of marriage as between one man and one woman.
 But we can never talk enough about that.

 Burke has denied media perceptions that Francis planned to change the Catholic Church's teaching on moral issues.
 He said that people "hardened against the truth" would claim that Francis wanted to change church teachings that today's secularized culture rejects.
 He also said "their false praise of the Holy Father's approach mocks the fact that he is the Successor of Saint Peter", and that he consequently "rejects the acceptance and praise of the world".
 Francis spoke favorably of Burke in 2017, saying, "I do not see Cardinal Burke as an enemy."
 He also called Burke "an excellent lawyer."

 In an interview with The Wanderer on January 10, 2019, Burke denounced Francis's September 2018 Holy See–China Agreement.
 He said that it was "in effect [...] a repudiation of generations of martyrs and confessors of the Faith in China".
 Burke also criticized the notion of "synodality", in which authority is removed from the pope and placed in the hands of bishops.
 "In listening to the Pope, one is given the impression that he is giving more and more authority to individual bishops and Conferences of Bishops.
 But this is not the Catholic Church", Burke said.
 He accused promoters of synodality of attempting to effect a "revolution" in the church, the end of which would result in Catholicism being practiced differently in various countries, to the overall detriment of the church.

-Burke's perceived status as an ultra-conservative and opponent of Francis has led to criticism.
-Some bishops have refused to allow him to host conferences in their dioceses, and a number of priests have protested against him, having accused him of "spreading propaganda against the Pope".
-The National Catholic Reporter published a highly critical editorial about Burke in July 2019, castigating him as "the modern version of that religious leader that drew some of Jesus' harshest condemnations, those who placed undue burdens on others and pronounced themselves the undisputed bearers of truth."
-It rebuked him for allegedly wanting to "reconstitute the clericalism that is at the heart of the sex abuse cover-up scandal that continues to undermine the authority of the church," and for attempting "to replace the dynamism of Francis' model of accompaniment with a return to a statute-bound and static institution in service of itself."